jack-indaboks/TILT/README.md

 3. Keep all identity files directed at the AI and remove unused placeholders.
 Use this README for any human-facing notes.
 4. Provide either an Allowed list or a Disallowed list in `03_SOURCES_{TILname}.md`; omit the unused section to avoid conflicts.
 5. Slots 20–99 are available for additional identity files.
 For compatibility, avoid adding or renaming files in the 00–19 range.
+6. Name every file in the 20–99 range using `NN_{TILname}_FileName.md`; hyphens are allowed inside `FileName` as needed.
+Consider reserving each band’s `N0` slot, such as 20 or 30 or 40, for the overview or template governing that category.
-6. Whenever you add, rename, retire, or relocate any identity file, whether in the core slots (00-19) or custom extensions (20-99), update `01_INDEX_{TILname}.md`, keep this README’s structure table in sync with the index, and ensure any cross-references in other files stay aligned.
+7. Whenever you add, rename, retire, or relocate any identity file, whether in the core slots (00-19) or custom extensions (20-99), update `01_INDEX_{TILname}.md`, keep this README’s structure table in sync with the index, and ensure any cross-references in other files stay aligned.
-7. Test the identity in your target interface(s) and iterate until the persona, tone, and guardrails behave as intended.
+8. Test the identity in your target interface(s) and iterate until the persona, tone, and guardrails behave as intended.
-8. Version this Team Identity Layer (tags or branches) so composite identities can pull updates confidently.
+9. Version this Team Identity Layer (tags or branches) so composite identities can pull updates confidently.

 ## For Operators and End Users